mspncp/gosu-wiki/Getting Started on OS X.md

 Your application bundle also needs to *contain* the Gosu.framework bundle.
 To instruct Xcode to automatically copy it into your application, choose Project/New Build Phase and select "Frameworks" as the Copy Files' target directory.
 Then locate this new build phase in the targets list and add Gosu.framework to it as well.
 (Note: You may have to drag & drop the framework into the build phase from the finder, instead of adding it via a right-click.)

-*Note:* If you want to be backwards compatible with 10.4, you will have to fiddle with the framework settings.
-Gosu supports 10.4, 32-bit and powerpc just fine.)
+*Note:* If you want to be backwards compatible with 10.4, you will have to fiddle with the settings.
+Gosu supports 10.4, 32-bit and PowerPC just fine.
+For starters, you may have to set your project's GCC version to 4.0 to get 10.4 support to work; you can set a more recent GCC and OS X SDK by adding user-defined GCC_VERSION_x86_64=4.2 and SDKROOT_x86_64=/Developer/SDKs/MacOSX10.6.sdk)

 ## Your application code